-Trustees must not borrow or maintain a borrowing for purposes outside those permitted under section 67 of the Superannuation Industry (Supervision) Act 1993.
+Trustees must not borrow or maintain a borrowing for purposes outside those permitted under section 67 of the SISA.

-Exceptions to the general prohibition include short-term borrowing to pay beneficiaries, superannuation surcharge or to cover settlement of securities transactions.
-A further exception relates to a form of borrowing that allows the SMSF trustee to invest in instalment warrant type arrangements.
+Exceptions to the general prohibition include short-term borrowing to pay beneficiaries, to pay superannuation surcharge, to cover settlement of securities transactions or to allow the SMSF trustee to acquire an asset under certain limited-recourse arrangements.